Fine & Decorative Art Appraisals

 Our process

-The answers shape the work that follows.
-Insurance, estate, donation, acquisition advice, loss assessment, and other assignments each call for a different type of analysis and sometimes a different level of detail.
-A sound appraisal must reflect the intended use of the report and rely on information appropriate to the property involved.
+The answers shape everything that follows.
+Insurance, estate, market advisory and donation assignments each call for a different kind of analysis, and often different levels of detail.
+A sound appraisal directly reflects its intended use.

-Our process typically includes personal inspection, cataloguing and photography, review of documentation, market research, analysis of comparable sales, and the application of informed professional judgement.
-The scope of work is scaled to the assignment — a single-item insurance appraisal is handled differently from a large estate inventory, but both receive the same professional attention.
-This work is carried out within generally accepted valuation standards and presented in a report that is clearly written, well structured, and fit for purpose.
+The work usually includes personal inspection, cataloguing and photography, review of your documentation, market research, analysis of comparable sales, and professional judgement.
+The scope and depth of the work is scaled to the assignment.
+A single-item insurance appraisal is handled differently from a large scale, gifts-in-kind donation, but both receive the appropriate level of focus and meet the same standards.
 (Please see here for information on remote appraisal procedures.)

 Specialized and complex assignments

-Some assignments call for more than routine identification and price comparison.
-This is often the case with unusual property types, objects that trade in very thin markets, or markets where demand has shifted significantly.
+Some appraisal assignments call for more than routine identification and price comparison.
+This is often the case with unusual property types, objects that trade in very thin markets, or where demand has shifted sharply over time.
 Institutional standards, valuation requirements, and distinctions between types of value can also affect the analysis.

-S. P. Sweeting Appraisals has particular experience with assignments where context and background can have a significant impact on value.
+S. P. Sweeting Appraisals has particular experience with assignments where context and history bear more pointedly on value.
 These may include:

 • Fine art and decorative art properties with limited or uneven market evidence